 A school has in place a comprehensive set of policies and procedures that guide all personnel in ensuring the health of all children in its care, regardless of where they may be located during this time.
 As well as school grounds, the policies and procedures extend to school camps, school excursions, placement of students with other providers for part of their schooling (such as vocational, advanced or specialist studies), boarding facilities if operated by the school.
-It is the school's responsibility to ensure that its policies and procedures cover all aspects of health applicable to its circumstances.
+It is the school's responsibility to ensure that it has covered all aspects of health applicable to its circumstances.